 5. Suitable Ingredients for Extrusion Cooking Technology

-The composition of ingredients play an important role in the preparation of extruded products and its final quality along with other factors associated with the extrusion process viz., type of extruder, operational parameters, feed conditions etc. Number of studies has been conducted in the past to prepare extruded products with different combination of ingredients successfully.
+The composition of ingredients plays an important role in the preparation of extruded products and its final quality along with other factors associated with the extrusion process viz., type of extruder, operational parameters, feed conditions etc. Number of studies has been conducted in the past to prepare extruded products with different combination of ingredients successfully.
 The combination of ingredients used by the researchers are based on many considerations, some of them are; (a) preparation of pre-determined quality products for particular targeted consumers (b) use of available potential raw materials for the production of high value products (c) preparation of nutritionally balanced extruded products (d) preparation of popular extruded products for excessive marketing (e) preparation of extruded products incorporating ingredients having medicinal values etc. Numbers of feed ingredients of food materials are used to form extruded foods.
 These materials are biopolymers of starch or protein, which varies in their source, age, pre-treatment and eventually cause extensive alteration in the chemical and physical nature of extrudates.

 In the preparation of extruded product, presence of starch or the carbohydrates in the participating ingredients form a major component, which consists of two glucose polymers namely amylose and amylopectin and responsible for physico-chemical and functional changes during extrusion cooking.
-It has the properties of low gelatinization temperature, low retro-gradation tendency, no soil residues, high viscosity, non cereal flavour, bland taste, high water binding capacity, translucent paste and good stability.
+It has the properties of low gelatinization temperature, low retro-gradation tendency, no soil residues, high viscosity, non-cereal flavour, bland taste, high water binding capacity, translucent paste and good stability.
 Other food commodities containing or rich in protein, fiber, minerals, vitamins etc. could be the member of the mixtures or the raw materials used for preparation of extruded products.
 The ratio and combination of all such ingredients are varied suitably depending upon the requirement of end product or the targeted quality of the product.

 Numerous research findings have been reported in the literature on the development of extruded products using variety of raw materials in different combinations.
 Many of them have been adopted successfully and commercialized.
 Cereal-legume blend based extruded products have been reported by researchers in the past (Chakraborty and Banerjee, 2009; Asare et al., 2012; Sahu et al., 2022a) and commercialized over the period.
 Cereals are the main component of extruded products suitably fortified with appropriate combination of legumes to mitigate the deficiencies of certain amino acids.
-In the commercial extruded snacks mostly cereals are used due to their inherent potential expansion characteristics but at the same time they are low content of protein, fiber and minerals.
+In the commercial extruded snacks mostly, cereals are used due to their inherent potential expansion characteristics but at the same time they are low content of protein, fiber and minerals.

 Borah et al. (2016) used low-amylose rice flour, seeded banana and carambola pomace blends to prepare mineral rich ready-to-eat breakfast cereal through extrusion technology.
 Ortiz et al. (2015) prepared extruded products using different blends of soybean seed and white corn flour, and concluded the amino acid profile in the final extrudate compared satisfactory with the requirement for essential amino acid suggested by FAO/WHO for adults.
 Deshpande and Poshadri (2011) used foxtail millet, amaranth, rice, bengal gram and cow pea as raw ingredients for the preparation of extruded products with the objective of adding value to the millets to enable their commercialization.